MicrosoftDocs/patterns-practices/patterns-practices/reference/imodulemanager-interface-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IModuleManagerPublic Interface IModuleManager
+public interface IModuleManagerPublic Interface IModuleManager

 See Also
 --------